The Red Flags of a Toxic Mentor Most People Miss

 A mentor has influence.
 And influence, misapplied, can limit your thinking, reinforce fear-based decisions, or pull you off course entirely.
 Bad mentors don’t always mean harm.
 In fact, many think they’re helping.
 What makes them dangerous isn’t malice — it’s misalignment, masked by charisma.

-These are the hardest types to spot — and the ones most likely to quietly steer you off course.
+These are the hardest signs of a toxic mentor to spot — and the ones most likely to quietly steer you off course.

 ⚠️ The Mentor Who Has “The Answer”